indigo-dc/indigo-datacloud-releases/indigo1/fgtools1.md

 <a id="id1"></a>
 ## Release Notes

+**fgTools** are A collection of tools and utilities for general purpose usage such as: code and service maintenance, installation facilities, etc.:
+* *pushProxy* - Timely provides robot proxies to a given set of target hosts
+* *updateCode* - Utility to manage **fgAPIServer** (front-end) and **APIServer daemon** FutureGateway components.

 <a id="id2"></a>
 ### What's new

+First release of the fgTools

+Supported Platforms:
+* Linux (deb/ELx), MacOSx
+* Ubuntu 14.04, CentOSx, MacOSx

 <a id="id3"></a>
 #### List of RfCs

+* N/A

 <a id="id4"></a>
 ### Deployment Notes

+* use the [tarballs](id7) from the INDIGO-DC repositories

 <a id="id5"></a>
 ### Known Issues